serdeliverance/blog/_posts/2022-05-07-validation-cats-scala3.md

 println(result) // it will print: Invalid(NonEmptyList(UserIsInvalid, InitialAmountNotPositive, CreationDateInvalid))
 ```

 So, we achieved our goal of having an accumulated list of valition errors in case of failure.

 # Some words about Applicative and mapN

-`mapN` uses [Semigroupal](https://typelevel.org/cats/api/cats/Semigroupal.html) under the hood.
+`mapN` is a `syntax method` from `Applicative`, which extends [Semigroupal](https://typelevel.org/cats/api/cats/Semigroupal.html) under the hood.
 More specifically, the method `product` from `Semigroupal`.
 This method allow us to combine two effects `F[A]` and `F[B]` into `F[(A, B)]`.

 In case of `Validated`, the `product` method accumulate validation errors if founds any.
 Otherwise, it returns the product (`Valid[(A, B, C, ...)])`).

-You can found more info about `Applicative` in [Cats documentation](https://typelevel.org/cats/typeclasses/applicative.html).
-Also, the book [Essential Effects](https://essentialeffects.dev/) brings a great intro to this topic and its importance when applying to parallelism.
+`Semigroupal` and `Applicative` typeclasses are useful in cases like this, when we require more flexibility in the way we execute our effects (in contrast with `Monad`, which enforces sequential execution with `fail-fast` semantics).
+In practice, you are likely to work with `Applicative` syntax instead of `Semigroupal` directly.
+You can find more info about `Applicative` in [Cats documentation](https://typelevel.org/cats/typeclasses/applicative.html).
+Also, the book [Essential Effects](https://essentialeffects.dev/) brings a great intro to this topic and its importance when applying to concurrent effect evaluation.

 # An improvement